kubernetes/enhancements/keps/sig-apps/4650-stateful-set-update-claim-template/README.md

   CRI or CNI may require updating that component before the kubelet.
 -->

-No coordinating behavior in the control plane and nodes.
+No coordinating between the control plane and nodes are required, since this KEP does not involve nodes.

 Should enable this feature for APIServer before kube-controller-manager.
 An n-1 kube-controller-manager should ignore the `volumeClaimUpdatePolicy` field and never touch PVCs.
 It should always create PVCs with the latest `volumeClaimTemplates`.

-If `volumeClaimUpdatePolicy` is set to `InPlace`, when new kube-controller-manager starts, it should pick this up and start rolling out PVCs immediately.
+If `volumeClaimUpdatePolicy` is set to `InPlace` while the kube-controller-manager is down, when new kube-controller-manager starts, it should pick this up and start rolling out PVCs immediately.

 If `volumeClaimUpdatePolicy` is set to `InPlace` when the feature-gate of kube-controller-manager is disabled,